mbykov/diglossa.el/Readme.md

-# emacs two-window mode for diglossa & diglossa.org
+# emacs two-window mode for diglossa.org

 stuff I use in emacs while hacking texts for diglossa.org